-For clarity, if any Family Member is employed or otherwise affiliated with an issuer of Marketable Securities (e.g. a Family Member is employed by a bank and seeks to trade in securities issued by the bank or its affiliates) then an exemption for the Family Member is required and, if granted, the preclearance and reporting requirements set out in this Policy will apply to any trading conducted pursuant to the exemption.
+For clarity, if any Family Member is employed or otherwise affiliated with an issuer of Marketable Securities (e.g. a Family Member is employed by a public company and seeks to trade in securities issued by the public company or its affiliates) then an exemption for the Family Member is required and, if granted, the pre-clearance and reporting requirements set out in this Policy will apply to any trading conducted pursuant to the exemption.